What is Liquidation?

 2．The long and short positions of the same trading pair under the same contract type will be self-traded;

-3．If the margin ratio is still less than or equal to 0, the system will sort all the positions of all contracts in the cross margin account from low to high based on the current-period unrealized PnL.
+3．If the margin ratio is still higher than or equal to 100%, the system will sort all the positions of all contracts in the cross margin account from low to high based on the current-period unrealized PnL.

-4.To lower the tier of adjustment factor, the system will partially liquidate the positions of a contract with the largest loss until the margin ratio is greater than 0%.
+4.To lower the tier of adjustment factor, the system will partially liquidate the positions of a contract with the largest loss until the margin ratio is lower than 100%.

 - When the liquidation is triggered, users cannot proceed any operation on any contracts under the cross margin mode.

 The adjustment factor is designed to prevent users from extended margin call loss.
 Huobi USDT-margined Contracts use a tiered adjustment factor mechanism, which supports up to five tiers based on the position amount (cont).
 The larger the use’s net positions, the higher the tier and the greater the risk.
 Read the article on the adjustment factor of USDT-margined contracts>>>

 Take BTC/USDT swaps as an example.
 Assume Tom’s net position amount is 10,000 conts, belonging to Tier 2, and the adjustment factor for 5x leverage is 6%, for 10x leverage is 12.5%, for 20x leverage is 25%, and for 30x leverage is 35%.

 What’s Estimated Liquidation Price?

 The estimated liquidation price is an estimated price of a contract when the margin ratio is 0%.
 In cross margin mode, all USDT-margined contracts share the same margin in the cross margin account and all existing positions of these contracts will be liquidated simultaneously once the margin ratio is 0%, even if the estimated liquidation price varies for different trading pair.
 This price is for reference only and liquidation will be subject to the margin ratio.